Additional Funding Opportunity for COVID-Impacted Health Care Providers

 - Be a licensed dental service provider who does not accept insurance and has billed patients for oral healthcare-related services

-Additionally, to be eligible to apply, the applicant must meet all of the following requirements:
+Additionally, to be eligible to apply, the COVID impacted Healthcare Providers applicant must meet all of the following requirements:

 - Filed a federal income tax return for fiscal years 2017, 2018, 2019; or be exempt from filing a return

-- Provided patient care after January 31, 2020 (Note: patient care includes health care, services, and support, as provided in a medical setting, at home, or in the community)
+- Provided patient care after January 31, 2020 (Note: patient care includes COVID impacted Healthcare Providers, services, and support, as provided in a medical setting, at home, or in the community)